vincentgong7/phd_thesis_latex_trail_template/README.md

 - Check the **0-misc** folder for other chapters, e.g. Preface, author, summary, summary(Dutch), and trail thesis series.

 ## History
 This version is revised in 2020 based on the version of Rudy Negenborn created in 2009.
 It is the most updated version for TRAIL.
-It can be compile directly without any changes.
+It can be compiled directly without any changes.

 You can also refer to Rudy's **readme.txt** for detail information.
 Note, some configuration has been removed to make the template as simple as possible.

 ## Credits

+Thanks **Conchita van der Stelt** from the [Trail Research School](http://rstrail.nl/) for reviewing this template.

-Thanks [Bellows Wang](https://bellowswang.github.io/) for testing the project.
+Thanks **[Bellows Wang](https://bellowswang.github.io/)** for testing this project.

-Thanks Rudy for the original version.
+Thanks **Rudy Negenborn** for the original version.

 ## Contact
 vincent.gong7@gmail.com